joinpursuit/Pursuit-Core-Web/react_2/redux_1/README.md

 > Reducers must be `pure functions` meaning they don't mutate any values.
 See [redux three principles](https://redux.js.org/introduction/three-principles/)

 The other file in the `reducers/` folder, `index.js`, imports all the reducers (currently just `count`) and exports them as a single object using a function provided by redux: `combineReducers`.
 The properties of the object correspond to the names of the reducers.
-So, in our case, the object will initially look like this:
+The "shape" of the store is going to reflect what this object looks like.
+So, in our case, the store will initially look like this:

 ```js
 {